 I live in a spacious stone cottage 30kms away from the closest village, Fiume Blu, which boasts a delightfully small population of 8000.
 My closest neighbour is over 10 minutes away by car and over 2 steep hills if you hiked directly between us.

 A newly refurbished greenhouse on the right opens onto my rambling semi-wild garden.
-In both the greenhouse and the garden, I have planted a small army’s worth of vegetables, fruits, flowers and herbs for medicinal, recreational and gourmet purposes.
-My semi-organised garden effortlessly flows into an old orchard which in turn merges quietly into the large cedars, hemlocks, pines, firs and oaks of the ancient woods that surround my home.
-The verdant forest covering the surrounding mountains spans out for hundreds of acres beyond my lands.
+In both the greenhouse and the garden, I have planted a small army’s worth of vegetables, fruits, flowers, and herbs for medicinal, recreational, and gourmet purposes.
+My semi-organised garden effortlessly flows into an old orchard which in turn merges quietly into the large cedars, hemlocks, pines, firs, and oaks of the ancient woods that surround my home.
+The verdant forest covering the surrounding mountains spans hundreds of acres beyond my land.

 I expanded the house proper to slightly over twice its original size.
 I used the same materials as the original building which is river stone hewn from cliffs just over the other side of the cove.
 The walls were built with bare river stone and mortar.
 The floors are laid with reclaimed oak floorboards I found in a shop in the village, which sells old building materials that still have use left in them.
 The thick boards were worn smooth from wear and feel simply wonderful on bare feet.

-The entire top floor is my bedroom, en suite and walk in wardrobe.
-A large king bed, bright floral linens and an old French style padded headboard and side table set take up one side.
-I stripped the op-shop score down to bare wood, which I painted warm-white.
-I replaced the headboard’s padding and re-covered it with a simple hemp clothe using the same fabric to cover buttons to complete the project.
+The entire top floor is my bedroom, ensuite, and walk-in wardrobe.
+A large king bed, bright floral linens, and an old French-style padded headboard and side table set take up one side.
+I stripped the op-shop score down to bare wood, which I painted warm white.
+I replaced the headboard’s padding and re-covered it with simple hemp clothe using the same fabric to cover buttons to complete the project.
 The ceiling on either side slopes down from the roof apex, creating a triangle shaped room.
-I installed a pair of French doors and small balcony giving me a view out over both the forest and athe lake to open the space up.
+I installed a pair of French doors and small balcony giving me a view out over both the forest and the lake to open the space up.
 A large fireplace sits to the left of my bed between the French doors and the wall.